This Knowledge Base article describes the steps to model a fan curve in SimScale.

 - Define the values according to the following figure:

-- (U) Velocity: ‘Pressure inlet-outlet velocity‘.
+- Velocity type: ‘Pressure inlet-outlet velocity‘.
 This means that the velocity on the fan BC is dependent on the pressure difference.
-If the pressure difference between the inlet to the outlet is negative, the flow will leave the system (the reverse direction)
+If the pressure difference between the inlet and the outlet is negative, the flow will leave the system (the reverse direction).

-- (P) Modified pressure: ‘(P<fan>) Fan pressure‘.
-Using this setting, the user can upload a fan-curve.
+- Pressure Type: ‘(P<fan>) Fan pressure’.
+Using this setting, the user can upload a fan curve.

-- Flow direction: ‘In‘.
-This is an intake fan, therefore flow should come into the system.
+- Fan type: ‘Inlet’ is an intake fan, therefore flow should come into the system.
+‘Outlet’ is an exhaust fan, therefore flow should come out of the system

-- (Pt) Environmental total pressure: If the ‘Compressible‘ toggle on, assign the absolute pressure.
+- \( (P_{t}) \) Ambient total pressure: If the ‘Compressible‘ toggle is on, assign the absolute pressure.
 Else, assign the gauge pressure.

 Did you know?